redgluten/webfonts/README.md

 Import the partial in your Sass file:
 `@import 'path_to_bower_components/webfonts/webfonts';`

-Then include your fonts using the following scheme:
+Then include your font using the following scheme:
-`@include web-fonts('Family Name', 'path/to/fontfile');`
+`@include web-fonts('Family Name', 'path/to/fontfile', 'font-weight', 'font-style');`

+The `font-weight` and `font-style`parameters are optional.